oxsecurity/megalinter/docs/descriptors/java_pmd.md

     --uri, -uri, -u
        Database URI for sources.
 One of --dir, --file-list or --uri must be provided.
+    --use-version
+       The language version PMD should use when parsing source code in the language-version format, ie: 'java-1.8'
+       Default: []
     --debug, --verbose, -debug, -verbose, -D, -V
        Debug mode.
        Default: false